Pinaki82/Tulu-C-IDE/README.md

 **NOTE:** I do not recommend you to install CCLS on Windows.
 CCLS doesn't work properly on Windows, although it can be installed using the [Chocolatey Package Manager](https://chocolatey.org/) with the command `choco install -y ccls`.
 More about Chocolatey later.
 It is an excellent package manager for Microsoft Windows which can be compared to the central repository concept in Linux distributions.

 However, CCLS is needed by [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git).
 It ([vim-lsp](https://github.com/prabirshrestha/vim-lsp.git)) has been configured to be installed by default.
 Please visit [this](https://github.com/Pinaki82/Tulu-C-IDE/tree/main/LocalVimrc_templates/PLUGIN_CHOICE_ONE) link to get an overview of the basic CCLS configuration.
 An automated solution is on the roadmap which can be found [here](https://github.com/Pinaki82/Tulu-C-IDE/tree/main/CCLS_GEN).
 The automated solution doesn't have thorough documentation at the moment.
 The code executes and works as intended.
 Read the comment section of the code files.
-PlatformIO and Arduino-CLI support on Linux and Windows has been planned.
+PlatformIO and Arduino-CLI support on Linux and Windows has been incorporated.

 Enter command mode again: `<SHIFT+;>`.
 Type `q!` and hit `Enter` to quit Vim.
 Open Vim.
 Go to command mode again and type `:CocConfig`.
 A new file `coc-settings.json` will be created in `$HOME/vimfiles` (Windows) or `$HOME/.vim` (Linux) and the editor window will load the same.